6. Build a Culture That Embraces the New

 It is a very presumptuous person who thinks you can live an effective Christian life without prayer.
 Prayer is our lifeline; prayer is our first language; prayer is our direct access.
 This is made clear in the Psalms—a magnificent book of prayers that teaches us so much about our language before our God.
 Enter with thanksgiving, bring him everything, love him, adore him, ask of him; this is the language of prayer.
 As you develop your life of prayer, you are developing your life of faith—and your life of worship.

-OK lovely ones, I could pour out my heart on this topic for days, but that’s it for now.
+OK lovely ones, I could pour out my heart for days pondering the answer to “What is a worship pastor?” but that’s it for now.
 Never forget the honor it is to worship our King,

 Love always, Darlene.